 America: A Patriotic Primer by Lynne Cheney, illustrated by Robin Preiss Glasser (Simon and Schuster, 2002).
+Ages 5 and up.
 An ABC’s of American history and government that celebrates democratic principles and famous figures from our country’s past.
 Lots of detailed illustrations.

 D is for Democracy: A Citizen’s Alphabet by Elissa Grodin (Sleeping Bear Press, 2007).
-Ages 4-8.
+Ages 8 and up.
 In this rhyming democratic primer, each letter of the alphabet introduces a different concept to the reader, such as “A” for “amendment” and “B” for “Bill of Rights.”

 Duck for President by Doreen Cronin (Atheneum, 2008).
 Ages 4-8.
 Humorous story of a duck who decides to hold an election to replace Farmer Brown and eventually works his way up to governor, and then president.

-If I Were President by Catherine Steir, illustrated by DyAnne DiSalvo-Ryan (Albert Whitman and Co., 1999) A kid-friendly introduction to the duties of the President of the United States.
+If I Were President by Catherine Steir, illustrated by DyAnne DiSalvo-Ryan (Albert Whitman and Co., 1999).
+Ages 5-8.
+A kid-friendly introduction to the duties of the President of the United States.

 The Kid Who Ran for President and The Kid Who Became President, both by Dan Gutman (Scholastic Paperbacks, 2000).
 Ages 9-12.
 What would happen if a kid became the President of the United States?
 Find out in Dan Gutman’s story of Judson Moon, the first kid president.

 How the U.S. Government Works by Syl Sobel (Barron’s Educational Series, Inc., 1999).
+Ages 8 and up.
 A simple guide to the workings of the U.S. government.

 Kids Guide to Local Government